sal0max/currencies/README.md

 ## Features

 * It supports the most relevant currencies.
+Currently counting 50!
 * Currency data is provided on a daily basis by the European Central Bank.
 * The UI is simple and pure Material Design.
 * A major feature is the included calculator.
 Useful e.g. if you want to split up a restaurant bill.